Promoting help-seeking, mental health and resilience in schools

 - Supporting the delivery of YAM to young people in year 9:

-- Partnering with the NSW Department of Education to deliver in public schools and headspace and others to deliver into Independent and Catholic schools
+- Partnering with the NSW Department of Education and the ACT Education Directorate to deliver in public schools and headspace and others to deliver into Independent and Catholic schools

 - Providing Advanced Suicide Prevention Training (ASPT) to school psychologists